 Improper overcharges and rate increases are a widespread problem in the life insurance industry, and they cost a typical policy owner significant money each month and year.

-Stueve Siegel Hanson LLP and Miller Schirger, LLC, the law firms that filed the action, recently obtained a federal judgment against another life insurance company for more than $34 million, relating to similar policy overcharges.
-Collectively, the two firms have recovered more than $2 billion in cash relief and death benefits for life insurance policy owners nationwide.
+Stueve Siegel Hanson LLP and Miller Schirger, LLC, the law firms that filed the action, recently obtained a federal judgment against another life insurance company relating to similar policy overcharges.
+Collectively, the two firms have recovered significant benefits for life insurance policy owners nationwide.
 To learn more, visit www.lifeinsuranceproblems.com or call 888.816.2108.